Plumsted Township School District

-The Plumsted Township School District is a comprehensive community public school district that educates students in kindergarten through twelfth grade (in addition to special education students in pre-kindergarten) from Plumsted Township, in Ocean County, in the U.S. state of New Jersey.
+The Plumsted Township School District is a comprehensive community public school district that educates students in pre-kindergarten through twelfth grade from Plumsted Township, in Ocean County, in the U.S. state of New Jersey.

-As of the 2019–20 school year, the district, comprised of three schools, had an enrollment of 1,216 students and 126.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.6:1.
+As of the 2024–25 school year, the district, comprised of three schools, had an enrollment of 1,192 students and 95.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.5:1.